bluesky-social/pds/README.md

 #### Download the Docker compose file

-Download the `compose.yaml` to run your PDS with the require "sidecar" containers.
+Download the `compose.yaml` to run your PDS, which includes the following containers:

+* `pds` Node PDS server running on http://localhost:3000
+* `caddy` HTTP reverse proxy handling TLS and proxying requests to the PDS server
+* `watchtower` Daemon responsible for auto-updating containers to keep the server secure and federating

 ```bash
 curl https://raw.githubusercontent.com/bluesky-social/pds/main/compose.yaml >compose.yaml